ping8601/handidream-smart-contract/README.md

 ### Add a Producer

-Assuming the sender is the authenticator, add a producer to the platform:
+Assuming the owner of the contract is the authenticator, it add an authenticated producer to the platform.
+The producer information required includes producer's address, name, country, and tribe.

 ```javascript
 await handiDream.addProducer(Bob.address, "Bob", "USA", "Navajo")